eedeebee/set/README.md

 # Pre-requisites

-For the python command line:
+For the python command line on MacOS 10.15:

-    % pip3 install termcolor
+    % pip3 install termcolor --user
     % python3 set.py

 For the web app